-- 55. The petitioner argues against the fact that he was granted the right to raise his arguments only after the order entered into effect, and of the period of time which passed until a decision in his objection was made. - 56.
-With respect to the grant of the right to be heard only after the order was issued, the respondent will argue that in view of the serious security situation which existed in Jerusalem by the end of November 2014, it was imperative for the immediate prevention of the severe risk posed by the petitioner, and the concern that a preliminary hearing would enable the petitioner to escape the authorities (see and compare a similar case: Ofan above).
+- 70. The petitioner argues against the fact that he was granted the right to raise his arguments only after the orders entered into effect, and of the period of time which passed until a decision in his objection was made. - 71.
+With respect to the grant of the right to be heard only after the orders were issued, the respondents will argue that in view of the serious security situation which existed in Jerusalem by the end of November 2014, as well as the serious security situation in the Area at that time, it was imperative for the immediate prevention of the severe risk posed by the petitioner, and the concern that a preliminary hearing would enable the petitioner to escape the authorities and frustrate the need to give the orders an immediate effect.